petershin/liferay-learn/docs/dxp/latest/en/building-applications/data-sets/using-data-set-view-actions.md

 ---
 # Using Data Set View Actions

-Here are some use cases to exemplify how you can use data set view actions to perform different tasks.
+Here are some use cases to exemplify how to use data set view actions and perform different tasks.

 ## Use Case: Using Actions to Edit Documents